In his 2013 interview on Jimmy Kimmel Live, Kanye West made it clear he's more than just a celebrity. "I'm a creative genius," he told Kimmel.

 Given their literal track record of work together, McCartney was asked in the latest issue of Rolling Stone if he thinks West, who he compares to famed American artist Andy Warhol, is a genius.

 "I don't throw that word around [laughs].
-I think he's a great artist," said McCartney.
+I think he's a great artist," McCartney said.
 "Take My Beautiful Dark Twisted Fantasy.
 I played it when I was cooking, and it was like, 'This is good.
 There's some really innovative stuff.'
 When the word came from his people, through my people [laughs], I thought, 'Let's give it a go.'"

 Being labeled a "great artist" by one of the greatest, most accomplished artists of all-time would, for most creatives, be the highest form of praise they could possibly receive.
 But as we know Kanye is not "most creatives."
 Still, while McCartney wouldn't commit to labeling his collaborator a "genius," his assessment was fair.